- Gift Cards

 8am – Hotel or Home Pickups commence

 Be greeted at your hotel by our team, we load your overnight baggage into the van, the journey will take you into the southern end of the park.
 With only your day packs (BYO or available for use from Region X) we commence the hike along forested trails with some incredible cliff top vantage points where wildlife viewing such as whale watching is very special treat anytime from June – November.

 Beaches such as North Head beach, Honeysuckle, Myrtle, Oakey and Richmond all connect through forested trails that rise over headlands and emerge as subtle paths onto sandy shores.
 Any of these form great resting, swimming, lunch or yoga stops.
 Along the way there will also be guided re-earthing and meditative practices including times of silent walking.

 After lunch, the conglomerate rock ends and gives way to the most southern point of the Sydney Sandstone basin, here we walk the varied layers of time among sandstone cracks and coves and find our first night accommodation.

-Check in to your twin share beachfront cabin and enjoy the comfort of afternoon tea and dinner at the onsite restaurant.
+Check in to your twin share garden villa and enjoy the comfort of afternoon tea and dinner at the onsite restaurant.

-Enjoy an early morning salute the sun yoga session on the beach in front of your cabin, followed by breakfast in your cabin.
+Enjoy an early morning salute the sun yoga session on the beach in front of your resort, followed by breakfast in your cabin.

 Post breakfast we load your cabin baggage into our vehicle transfer and walkers set off along the beach.
 Cookies beach ends in a short rock scramble prior to setting off on the long open stretch of Durras Main beach.
 If we are lucky we can spot dolphins in the surf and daily new flotsam on the beach.
 Durras Lake enters the ocean half way along the sand where a river wade ensures we reach the other side.
 Here you will cross the border from 1 shire to another.